Rezassp/Space-X/README.md

 Space-x project

-  Space-x is a learning project in data science.It includes different parts which data scientists usually encounter in real projects such as data gathering, data   preparation and feature engineering, machine learning models and visualization.
+  Space-x is a learning project in data science.It includes different parts which data scientists usually encounter in real projects such as data gathering, data   preparation, feature engineering, machine learning models and visualization.
 In addition, the different parts of python syntax and working with various libraries are exhibited.

 Space-x project objective